Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Conclusions

+This paper presented our approach to landing an autonomous UAV on a moving vehicle.
+With a few modifications, such as close-range landing zone detection and vehicle turn estimation, the proposed methods can work for a generalized autonomous landing scenario in a real-world application.

+The visual servoing controller showed the ability to approach and land on the moving deck in simulation, indoor environments, and outdoor environments.
+The controller can work with a different set of localization sensors like GPS and DJI Guidance and does not rely on very precise sensors (e.g., motion capture system).

-The visual servoing controller showed very promising results in reliably approaching the moving deck.
-However, after getting close to the deck, it fails to reliably land due to the aforementioned problems.
-A potential way to solve the landing problem is to divide the landing task into two separate subtasks: approaching the deck and landing from a short distance.
-The developed visual servoing approach can switch to a short-range landing algorithm after reaching the deck.
+The visual servoing controller showed promising results in reliably approaching the moving vehicle.
+A potential way to improve the landing efficiency further and tackle the loss of visual target problem is to divide the landing task into two subtasks: approaching the vehicle and landing from a short distance.
+After reaching the vehicle, the visual servoing approach can switch to a short-range landing algorithm.
+We believe that, by extending this approach, it can be used in a wide range of applications.